Agricultural pollution: Greenhouse gases from fecal waste

 A PNAS model showed that even if animals were completely removed from U.S. agriculture and diets, U.S. GHG emissions would be decreased by 2.6% only (or 28% of agricultural GHG emissions).
-This is because of the need replace animal manures by fertilizers and to replace also other animal coproducts, and because livestock now use human-inedible food and fiber processing byproducts.
+This is because of the need to replace animal manures by fertilizers and to replace also other animal coproducts, and because livestock now use human-inedible food and fiber processing byproducts.
 Moreover, people would suffer from a greater number of deficiencies in essential nutrients although they would get a greater excess of energy, possibly leading to greater obesity.

-Biopesticides

-Biopesticides are pesticides derived from natural materials (animals, plants, microorganisms, certain minerals).
-As an alternative to traditional pesticides, biopesticides can reduce overall agricultural pollution because they are safe to handle, usually do not strongly affect beneficial invertebrates or vertebrates, and have a short residual time.
-Some concerns exist that biopesticides may have negative impacts on populations of nontarget species, however.

-In the United States, biopesticides are regulated by EPA.
-Because biopesticides are less harmful and have fewer environmental effects than other pesticides, the agency does not require as much data to register their use.
-Many biopesticides are permitted under the National Organic Program, United States Department of Agriculture, standards for organic crop production.

 Introduced species

 Invasive species

 The increasing globalization of agriculture has resulted in the accidental transport of pests, weeds, and diseases to novel ranges.
 If they establish, they become an invasive species that can impact populations of native species and threaten agricultural production.
-For example, the transport of bumble bees reared in Europe and shipped to the United States and/or Canada for use as commercial pollinators has led to the introduction of an Old World parasite to the New World.
+For example, the transport of bumblebees reared in Europe and shipped to the United States and/or Canada for use as commercial pollinators has led to the introduction of an Old World parasite to the New World.
 This introduction may play a role in recent native bumble bee declines in North America.
 Agriculturally introduced species can also hybridize with native species resulting in a decline in genetic biodiversity and threaten agricultural production.

-Habitat disturbance (ecology) associated with farming practices themselves can also facilitate the establishment of these introduced organisms.
+Habitat disturbance associated with farming practices themselves can also facilitate the establishment of these introduced organisms.
 Contaminated machinery, livestock and fodder, and contaminated crop or pasture seed can also lead to the spread of weeds.